jkassemi/stubby/README.md

 * lock down access to a dev system only to users running a stubby.json config from your project.

+## Development Status

+I've been through several restructurings of this application so far, but I finally feel that the Stubfile.json format and the extension / adapter organization is clear and complete enough to handle the majority of use cases.

+I don't expect major changes to the format from this point forward.
+Any such changes will be delegated to a major revision change.

 ## Installation

 Install the stubby gem: